 the UPF instance ID + Direct Subscription indication within corresponding UPF NF profile;

-or the associated SMF instance ID + Indirect Subscription indication within corresponding UPF NF profile .
+or Indirect Subscription indication within corresponding UPF NF profile .

 Then, the NWDAF subscribes to the UPF directly or indirectly based on the NF discovery outputs from NRF, which are specified in the procedure 6.X.3.2.